django-oscar/django-oscar/docs/source/key_questions.rst

 Often a shop will have a single mechanism for taking payment, such as integrating with a payment gateway or using PayPal.
-However more complicated projects will allow users to combine several different payment sources such as bankcards, business accounts and giftcards.
+However more complicated projects will allow users to combine several different payment sources such as bankcards, business accounts and gift cards.

 Possible payment sources include: